Application rate for each 2-room Flexi BTO flat at 2.7 in 2016

 Meanwhile, any balance of flats not taken up by elderly or families will be offered to singles, he said.

-Starting from July 2013, singles were allowed to buy new two-room flats in non-mature estates.
+Since July 2013, singles are allowed to buy new two-room flats in non-mature estates.
 To address the strong demand, the HDB has increased flat supply in non-mature estates from 320 units in 2012 to an average of 4,000 units per year between 2014 and 2016.

 While “the situation for elderly singles is getting better”, Mr Wong noted that the application rate from non-elderly singles remain “very high” at 6.6 in 2016.